How to Add Social Media Icons to an Email Signature

 Stories and Reels are much simpler because they use the standard vertical orientation of a smartphone screen.
 They're designed to be a full-screen, immersive experience.

-If you upload content that isn't 9:16, Instagram will either zoom in and crop it automatically, or it will display the content with big, clunky borders at the top and bottom.
+If you upload content that isn't 9:16, Instagram will either zoom in and crop it automatically or display the content with large, clunky borders at the top and bottom.
 To keep your Reels and Stories looking clean and professional, always resize them to 9:16 first.

 Carousels introduce a rule that often catches people off-guard: the aspect ratio of the first slide dictates the aspect ratio for all other slides in the carousel.